Ministries & Networks

 The young adult ministry supports local congregations in reaching out to adults in their twenties and thirties with opportunities for fellowship and spiritual growth.

-The Youth & Family Ministry supports parishes in helping youth and families to grow spiritually.
+The Children, Youth & Family Ministry supports parishes in helping youth and families to grow spiritually.
 It also offers events that give children and their families the opportunity to have a transforming encounter with Jesus.

 The Bishop John T. Walker School for Boys, is a tuition-free Episcopal school supported and administered by the diocese for boys from traditionally underserved communities.